soft-eng-practicum/softdev2-resources/content/student/chapter-requirements/chapter-teamwork/_index.md

 * team has tools available to communicate fast and easy with each other when needed - we have Discord

-* also, in our class setting, the instrucotr is part of the team, who is available during class time and on team channels </p>
+* also, in our class setting, the instructor is part of the team, who is available during class time and on team channels </p>
 {{% /fragment %}}